Respiratory Rates

 - Then place a stethoscope directly on the skin.

-- Listen once to one lung and compare it to the other by moving to the other side and listen once.
+- Listen to one lung location and compare it to the same lobe of the other lung by moving to the other side.

 Lung Sounds |